Banner_Open_innovation.webp

 Just to be clear on this, open innovation is not a state you achieve, it's more a tool you use - you can either use it successfully or unsuccessfully.

 1. The first barrier is that many organisations have the ‘Not-Invented-Here Syndrome’.
-The mentality is, “We’ve spent our entire lives researching, developing and innovating in this sector.
-This is where the smartest minds in the business are - why should we look for or engage with outsider’s solutions?”
+The mentality is, “We’ve spent our entire lives researching, developing, and innovating in this sector.
+This is where the smartest minds in the business are—why should we look for or engage with outsiders' solutions?”

 2. Another barrier is often the lack of support from top management in the organisation.
 If you really want to make a cultural change, it has to be sponsored by the top.
 Of course, one part is finding the solutions, but it's another part to integrate them into the business.
-If there's blocking factors from inside the organisation, that could be a problem.
+If there are blocking factors from inside the organisation, that could be a problem.

 Then, wouldn’t patents also be a barrier to open innovation?
 Aren’t trade secrets common within business and research – particularly within the same industry?

-Of course in some instances patents can be a barrier, but patents can also help connect different industries to new innovations.
+Of course, in some instances, patents can be a barrier, but patents can also help connect different industries to new innovations.
 I actually know of quite a few open innovation practitioners and large firms that are saying they'd much rather have a firm that already has a patent.
 It means they can negotiate about a protected technology, rather than just an idea that leaves a little bit of room for possible legal complications later.

 Can open innovation also be applied to less economically beneficial problems within (or created by) our food system, like minimizing environmental impacts?